RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo dnf install ./emulationstation-de-1.2.0-x64.rpm
 ```

-Of course the file name will differ slightly depending on the architecture, the example above is for the x64/x86 platform.
+Of course the filename will differ slightly depending on the architecture, the example above is for the x64/x86 platform.

 **Running a Linux AppImage file**